-Single Expert Witness
+Single Expert

-- 17. If only one party nominates an expert witness in an area of expertise, that party must brief the expert witness.
-The brief must contain7 - a) copies of any orders that involve that expert witness; - b) notice of the issues in dispute relevant to that expert witness's area of expertise; - c) enough information and opportunity to investigate the facts in relation to the issues in dispute; and - d) this Practice Direction. - 18.
-The filed statement of evidence from that expert witness - a) must comply with the requirements of the Rules;8 and - b) will be the evidence in chief of the expert witness at the hearing unless the Court orders otherwise.9
+- 17. If only one party nominates an expert in an area of expertise, that party must brief the expert.
+The brief must contain - a) copies of any orders that involve that expert; - b) notice of the issues in dispute relevant to that expert's area of expertise; - c) enough information and opportunity to investigate the facts in relation to the issues in dispute; and - d) this Practice Direction. - 18.
+The filed report from that expert - a) must comply with the requirements of the Rules; and - b) will be the evidence in chief of the expert at the hearing unless the Court orders otherwise.